 The terminal is served by the clean, safe and efficient Mass Rapid Transport train service, plus a range of buses and metered taxis.
-The city centre is around 8 minutes away, while Changi Airport is 25 minutes by taxi or MRT.
+The city centre is around eight minutes away, while Changi Airport is 25 minutes by taxi or MRT.
 Walking is not an option from the cruise port, but getting around on foot is an ideal way to explore the city centre.

 Visit Raffles Hotel for a Singapore Sling in their Long Bar, before heading into the colourful chaos of Chinatown and fragrant Little India.
-More open-air wonders await at the Chinese and Japanese gardens, and the stunning National Orchid Garden.
+More open-air wonders await at the Chinese and Japanese Gardens, and the stunning National Orchid Garden.
 Stop by Thian Hock Keng (Temple of Heavenly Bliss) and enjoy Singapore's oldest place of worship.
 In the evening, take a Night Safari at the Singapore Zoo.

 East Coast Park Seafood Centre - numerous waterside seafood eateries

 Chinatown Food Street - stalls serving Chinese delicacies, essential eating

 Raffles Grill - the most exclusive restaurant at the most famous venue in town

 Along with eating, shopping is the central passion of Singapore locals.
 The range of goods is unparalleled and prices can be very attractive.
 Make sure warranties extend to your home country and claim your tax back on purchases at the terminal before departing.
 The main shopping area in Singapore is Orchard Road, lined with boutiques, malls and stores of every description.
 Arab Street, Chinatown and Little India are also interesting areas to browse.
 From May to July is the annual Singapore Sale month with huge discounts all over the city.

 Explore the rainforest of Bukit Timah Nature Reserve

 Take a break from reality at Sentosa Island

 Enjoy a day trip to the island of Ubin